 All in all, a fantastic supplement for building lean muscle whilst dodging the dadbod (or mumbod).

 The Protein Works were one of the first to market with a high quality vegan protein blend, having released their Vegan Protein a couple of years ago now.
-With that in mind, you would be forgiven for thinking that someone should have come along to claim the crown from them by now.
-Not so, this is still the most complete vegan protein supplement around.
+This is still one of the most complete vegan protein supplements around.

 With no less than five different protein sources, TPW have gone out of their way to pack as much nutrition in to this as possible, hitting all 9 essential amino acids, providing loads of BCAAs, and a long list of vitamins and minerals to boot.

 Non-animal protein sources are sometimes criticised for being slower to absorb than milk proteins but TPW have answered that by including DigeZyme® in their formula, a patented compound designed to break down the proteins in the formula more quickly.
-After more than 2 years on the market, this is still the vegan protein king.
+After more than 2 years on the market, this is still a worthy protein option.
+It does contain soy, however, which is a common allergen, hence it slips into second position behind the exceptionally clean Performance Lab SPORT Protein.

 Best Protein Bar